fbpx

 Generally, nominees for the Academic of the Year Award should have made their outstanding contribution to the community beyond the academy within three years of the date of nomination.

-Given that there are many different pathways to an academic career, there are no hard and fast criteria for what counts as “early in career”.
-As a guide only, early in career is often defined as being “no more than five years from completion of a doctoral degree or equivalent” or “within three years of the initial appointment as an Assistant Professor”.
-The selection committee will make the final determination if the nominee is early in their career.
+There are many different pathways to an academic career, there are no hard and fast criteria for what counts as “early in career”.
+As a guide only, early in career is often defined as being “no more than five years from completion of a doctoral degree or equivalent” or “within three years of the initial appointment as an Assistant Professor.”
+If you’re in doubt, please reach out to the CUFA BC office at [email protected] to inquire.
+The Selection Committee will make the final determination if the nominee is early in their career when it considers the application.

-Not in the case of the Academic of the Year Award or the Early in Career Award.
-These awards recognize a specific, recent contribution to the community beyond the academy or contributions early in one’s career and thus it is possible for someone to receive either of these awards without an extensive publication record.
+The Academic of the Year Award and the Early in Career Award recognize a specific, recent contribution to the community beyond the academy or contributions early in one’s career and thus it is possible for someone to receive one of these awards without an extensive publication record.
+Research quality and significance are important elements to the nomination, but volume isn’t the only measure of quality and significance.

-In either case, if the nominee does not have an extensive publication record, you should fully explain the nature of their research or scholarly activity and how it has affected the community beyond the academy.
+Whichever award you end up choosing, you should fully explain the nature of the nominee’s research or scholarly activity and how it has affected the community beyond the academy.

 A “contribution to the community beyond the academy” means that the nominee’s research or scholarly activity has had an effect outside the academic world.
-This might mean that the nominee uses his or her scholarly work to help the public grapple with an important or vexing public policy issue.
+This might mean that the nominee uses their scholarly work to help the public grapple with an important or vexing public policy issue.
 It might mean the nominee has made a discovery or developed a product that has a significant social or economic effect.
 It might mean the nominee has done the research in cooperation with and in support of a community project.
 Any scholarly work that contributes to the world outside of the academy is eligible for consideration.
+Make the case and the Selection Committee will consider it!

-In creating the awards, CUFA BC wanted to demonstrate to the public the direct benefit to them of research and scholarly activity carried out at BC’s public universities.
-Although there is certainly world-class research taking place at BC universities, it is not always immediately apparent how that research affects those people outside of the academy.
-So, the Distinguished Academics Awards focus on one part of the total university enterprise in order to recognize people who use their scholarly work outside the academy, and highlight these achievements to the public.
+In creating the awards, CUFA BC wanted to highlight the incredible work of research and scholarly activity that’s carried out at BC’s public universities, and recognize that this work directly impacts the life and well-being of British Columbians.
+Although there is certainly world-class research taking place at BC universities, it is not always immediately apparent how that research affects people outside of the academy and in our communities.
+The Distinguished Academics Awards focus on one part of the total university enterprise in order to recognize people who use their scholarly work outside the academy, and highlight these achievements to the public.

 The Distinguished Academics Awards are primarily about research and scholarly activity, but the Selection Committee is also interested in the other aspects of a nominee’s professional life.
-So, it is advisable to include some information about teaching, service and other aspects of the nominee’s professional life.
+You are encouraged to include some information about teaching, service, and other aspects of the nominee’s professional life.

 Yes.
-The Personal Information Protection Act came into force on January 1, 2004 and it requires that all organizations obtain informed consent from individuals for the collection, use and disclosure of their personal information.
+The nomination package will not be considered complete unless the nominee has signed the application form.
+The Personal Information Protection Act came into force on January 1, 2004 and it requires that all organizations obtain informed consent from individuals for the collection, use, and disclosure of their personal information.

 Yes.
-The Distinguished Academics Awards are given only to those people who are able to attend the award dinner and ceremony.
-Before filing a nomination, please make sure that nominee is available on day the award will be presented for both the award dinner and to speak with the media.
-If the first person chosen by the Selection Committee to receive the award is unavailable to attend the award ceremony, the committee will then choose an alternate person to receive the award.
+The Distinguished Academics Awards are conditionally offered only to those people who are able to attend the award dinner and ceremony.
+Before filing a nomination, please make sure that nominee is available on day the award will be presented for both the award dinner.
+In the rare event that a nominee’s schedule changes and they are no longer able to attend the award dinner and ceremony, please inform the Selection Committee as soon as possible by emailing [email protected].

 For additional questions, please contact us at [email protected]